yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

-digikamctl ls         # List your available libraries digikamctl new Work   # Create new library digikamctl use Work   # Activate library digikamctl open Personal # digikamctl open Personal in digikam digikamctl rm Work    # Remove library
+digikamctl ls         # List your available libraries digikamctl new Work   # Create new library digikamctl use Work   # Activate library digikamctl open Personal # digikamctl open Personal in digikam (modified to NOT setup as default) digikamctl rm Work    # Remove library
 {% endhighlight %}